iscas3dv/HO-NeRF/README.md

 ## Preparing ##
 ### Preparing Datasets ###

-Download the [HandObject](https://iscas3dv.github.io/HO-NeRF) dataset and name it 'data' and put it in the root directory.
+Download the [HandObject](https://pan.baidu.com/s/1nJE1Jfmo7wwqS7SNqthNrQ?pwd=8pek) dataset and name it 'data' and put it in the root directory.

 ### Download Pre-trained Models (Optional) ###

-Download the [Pre-trained Models](https://iscas3dv.github.io/HO-NeRF) and name it 'exp' and put it in the root directory.
+Download the [Pre-trained Models](https://pan.baidu.com/s/1nJE1Jfmo7wwqS7SNqthNrQ?pwd=8pek) which is named as 'exp' and put it in the root directory.

 ## Training and Testing ##